Oscarg2010/MCW-BCDR/HOL/Hands-on lab step-by step - Business continuity and disaster recovery.md

     -   **Target resource**: Choose an app service

-    -   **Resource:** BCDRPrimarySiteContosoInsurancexxx in the BCDRPaaSPrimarySite
+    -   **Resource:** BCDRSecondarySiteContosoInsurancexxx in the BCDRPaaSSecondarySite

         ![In the Add endpoint blade, fields display the previously defined settings.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image313.png "Add endpoint blade")